It's that time of year again... when Buckingham Palace throws open its doors to the public.

 The self-guided tour will take you into the Quadrangle and through the Grand Entrance, then up the Grand Staircase to the Ball Supper Room and Ballroom (where they hold the investitures).

-They always include a special exhibition every year in the Ballroom, and this year they've decided on a display of "Royal Gifts", which will highlight some of the official gifts that have been presented to Her Majesty during the last 65 years of her reign.
+They always include a special exhibition every year in the Ballroom, and this year they've decided to celebrate Prince Charles' 70th birthday.

 After that comes the State Dining Room, Blue Drawing Room, Music Room and White Drawing Room, followed by the Picture Gallery with its paintings by the likes of Rembrandt, Rubens, Vermeer and Canaletto.